Sustainable For Generations

 We are committed to sourcing all our flour from healthier soils by 2032.
 Recognising the urgent need to reform our food systems, partnering with organic and regenerative farmers to support soil health and biodiversity.

 All our packaging is either recyclable or compostable.
-We continue to minimise plastic use by reducing packaging weight and, where possible, transitioning to paper alternatives.
+We aim to include recycled content in all our packaging, reducing plastic packaging weight and, where possible, transitioning to paper alternatives.

 Every year we create an Impact Report to transparently report on everything we do as a business for our community and the planet.